github/docs/content/get-started/using-github/connecting-to-github.md

 ---
-title.
-Connecting to GitHub
+title: Connecting to GitHub
-intro.
-'Learn about the tools you can use to work with repositories hosted on {% data variables.product.prodname_dotcom %}.' versions. fpt. '*' ghec. '*' ghes. '*' topics.
+intro: 'Learn about the tools you can use to work with repositories hosted on {% data variables.product.prodname_dotcom %}.'
+versions:
+  fpt: '*'
+  ghec: '*'
+  ghes: '*'
+topics:
   - CLI
   - Codespaces
   - Desktop